 Bonus — Make A Phone Call

-It’s not possible to remove all the chlorine from a tap water supply, but if chlorine concentrations are too high in error, reducing them could be the difference in taste you’re looking for.
+It’s important to note that it’s not feasible to completely eliminate all chlorine from a tap water supply.
+Nevertheless, if chlorine concentrations are excessively high due to an error, reducing them could make a noticeable difference in the taste you’ve come to expect.

 FAQs — How to Dechlorinate Tap Water